ret42/RE-Thing/.NET Reactor 6.7/README.md

-Hussaryn deleted it so I repost it
+Hussaryn deleted it so I reposted it